mlipatov/paint_atmospheres/README.md

 ### Installation

-Go to the directory where you want to install PARS, clone it into that directory, and go to the software's top directory.
+Go to the directory where you want to install PARS, clone it in that directory, and go to the software's top directory.
 ```
 cd <directory name>
 git clone https://github.com/mlipatov/paint_atmospheres